Why Quantum, Why Now

 History taught us that fundamental research leads to technology, but often, long after the discovery—and in ways not expected by researchers.
 For instance, in 1917, Einstein worked on stimulated emission of radiation, which led to the invention of laser in 1958, which then led to the creation of audio compact disks in 1979.

-Today, thanks to research breakthroughs from University of Connecticut, Yale University and Connecticut State Colleges & Universities, a new era of quantum science is poised to revolutionize daily life.
+Today, thanks to research breakthroughs, a new era of quantum science is poised to revolutionize daily life.
 Quantum science has emerged as a new frontier of fundamental knowledge about how the universe works.
+And Connecticut is leveraging its strong foundation in research, innovation and intellectual capital to position itself as a leader in the field.

 • New materials and manufacturing methods for fabricating quantum devices